Fravvian/Fravvian/README.md

 Hi, my name is Nikita!

-I'm Beginner Quality Assurance Engineer with passion to make software better.
+I'm Quality Assurance Engineer with passion to make software better.

 ## Language and Tools